oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

                         Integer damageTaken, Integer damageToPlayers, Integer damageToStructures) {
 }
 ```
-As you can see in the example above, the `record` has a name, I chose `EndOfGame`.
+As you can see in the example above, the `record` has a name, `EndOfGame` in the example above.
 What looks like a constructor signature is the _state description_ or _header_ declaring the _components_ of the `record`.

-The following members are acquired automatically in the declaration:
+The following members are acquired automatically with the declaration:

 - A private final field and a public read accessor for each component of the state description
-- A public _canonical_ constructor with the same signature as the state description, which initializes each field from each argument
+- A public _canonical_ constructor with the same signature as the state description, which initializes each field from the corresponding argument
-- Implementations of `equals()`, `hashCode()` and `toString()`
+- Implementation of `equals()`, `hashCode()` and `toString()`

-See the code fragments from `EndOfGameTest` class below to verify the automatic members are indeed available:
+The code fragments from `EndOfGameTest` class below verify the automatic members are indeed available.

 ```java
 private EndOfGame getTestEndOfGame(){